The ₹50,000 Hosting Mistake Every Indian Startup Makes

 Red Flags to Avoid in Indian Hosting Providers

-The Indian hosting market includes excellent providers and complete disasters.
-I've seen startups lose months of progress to unreliable hosts. **Uptime guarantees below 99.5% are immediate red flags.** Any provider comfortable offering less clearly doesn't understand startup needs.
+The Indian hosting market has both standouts and train wrecks.
+I have watched startups lose months to flaky hosts. **Uptime guarantees below 99.5% are immediate red flags.** If a provider is happy to promise less, they do not understand startup needs.

-Be wary of providers offering unlimited everything.
-Unlimited bandwidth, storage, and databases sound attractive, but they're usually marketing gimmicks.
-Reputable providers set clear, generous limits and explain their fair usage policies.
+Be sceptical of unlimited everything.
+Unlimited bandwidth, storage, and databases are usually just marketing.
+Good providers set clear, generous limits and explain fair usage.

-Support quality varies dramatically among Indian hosting companies.
-Test their support before committing.
+Support quality swings wildly.
+Test it before you commit.
 Ask technical questions during sales calls.
-If they can't answer basic questions about server configurations or security practices, find another provider.
+If they stumble on basics like server configurations or security practices, move on.

 - Uptime guarantees below 99.5%